This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Gnostic Academy of Chicago.

 But there are influences from environment, relating to paratype and phenotype, and being educated in a certain way to receive certain influences.
 So there is that component.
 And it's good if a child can have a very good upbringing, a good education, a respect for nature, especially within gnostic matrimonies, where couples know how to raise a child in accordance with these principles, so they're given extra help.
 But it doesn't really mean that that child will be perfect when they grow up because of karma, the ego.
 I've known certain missionaries in this tradition who have children and their children don't follow gnosis.
 So they may be brought up in a very good way, or hopefully a good way, with spiritual influences, but still a gorilla is a gorilla.
 You can take a gorilla to a dining hall in Paris and see what happens.
 We have that ego that's really strong, which develops, or better said, enters into us between the ages of four and seven.

-Audience: Getting back to numerology and astrotheology, So I've had my numbers done before.
+Question: Getting back to numerology and astrotheology, So I've had my numbers done before.
 I'm a twenty (slash) two.
 Is it OK to have your numbers done?
 How do the gnostics feel about numerology, having your numbers done by someone?

 Instructor: Personally, in terms of numbers, we always work with astral projection, so that we communicate directly with our Innermost, our Gedulah.